Hout Bay

 • Grootkop and Judaspeak trail

-• The bronze leopard of Hout Bay was sculptured by Ivan Mitford-Barberton in 1963.
-He, donated it to the community.
+• The bronze leopard of Hout Bay was sculpted by Ivan Mitford-Barberton in 1963.
+He donated it to the community.
 The sculpture is a memorial to the wild animals that once freely roamed the peninsula.

-• The 4 km Oude skip hike begins at the at top of Eustegia road, turn left and walk 2 km along the contour path.
+• The 4 km Oude skip hike begins at the top of Eustegia road, turn left and walk 2 km along the contour path.
 You will be able to see the wrecked ship from here.
-Turn round a return by the same route.
+Turn around and return by the same route.

-• Hout Bay Parkrun every Saturday 8.00 am Ambleside School, 54 Milner Road
+• Hout Bay Parkrun every Saturday at 8.00 am, Ambleside School, 54 Milner Road

 Useful Numbers in Hout Bay